iamZackZack/grid-master/README.md

 ## How It Works

 1. CPEE contains the template data for the grid, terrains, players, and events and stores, manipulates, and resets them as the game progresses.
 The JSON files are as follows:
-  * **player_data:** is an array of objects, each object representing a character with different key-value pairs that represent the traits of that character such as Health, Evasion, Speed, and Ability Scores.
+  * **character_template:** is an array of objects, each object representing a character with different key-value pairs that represent the traits of that character such as Health, Evasion, Speed, and Ability Scores.
   * **terrains:** is an array of objects, each object representing a 4x4 terrain piece with different key-value pairs that represent the structure of the terrain piece:
     * **id:** the ID of the terrain, to keep track of which terrain is being managed or manipulated.
     * **home:** home position of the terrain piece in the terrain storage and to keep track of rotation, pick up, and drop off.